kwame-mintah/aws-lambda-data-preprocessing/README.md

 if potential customers will engage with offers provided to them.
 Using various information, such as demographic, past interactions, and environmental factors and only target a specific set of customers with an offer.

+Data pre-processing if done incorrectly is one of the biggest risk in every machine learning project.
+Please ensure that enough time is taken and the data received is properly understood before attempting to automate the process.

 ## Development

 ### Dependencies